C34A/raylib-c3/README.md

 # Raylib-C3

-This is my feeble attempt at making [C3](https://github.com/c3lang/c3c) language bindings for [raylib](https://www.raylib.com/).
+Raylib-c3 provides minimal raylib bindings for the [C3](https://github.com/c3lang/c3c) language.
 It is loosely based on [raylib-zig](https://github.com/Not-Nik/raylib-zig).

 This project is a work in progress and is not currently stable.
 Use at your own risk.

+Raylib-c3 currently only supports linux and dynamic linking to raylib, though static linking is theoretically possible.
+It does not yet work on windows, due to extremely limited windows support from C3C.

 ## usage

+If you would like to generate a new version of raylib.c3 from a raylib.h header, run these scripts:

 ```bash
 python3 gen.py